dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1922 — FREQUENCY RECEIVED BY KÄTHE KOLLWITZ. <br>
+\>SCAFFOLDING: WAR SERIES — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// In schwarzem Holz schneiden wir die Schreie der Mütter und Kinder. <br>
+// Jede Linie trägt die Last des unaussprechlichen Leids. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// In black wood we carve the cries of mothers and children. <br>
+// Each line bears the weight of unspeakable sorrow. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1921 — FREQUENCY RECEIVED BY LUDWIG WITTGENSTEIN. <br>
 \>SCAFFOLDING: FRACTURING OF LANGUAGE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>